asyncapi/website/pages/blog/governance-motivation.md

 - don't design processes and then work accordingly but better build a process that facilitates the way you work already.
 - we are a large community, but not large enough to handle two different charters, not now.

 The other good reason for not splitting is that we believe the initiative should work on spec and tools to provide essential open-source tools that consistently support the latest version of the specification.
 In other words, when we release the newest version of the specification, you can already use it with official tools and do not have to wait for other tooling providers to catch up.
-We know big companies do not care much about basic tooling as they most probably write their own as it is much easier for them to work without unnecessary noise.
+We know big companies do not care much about basic tooling as they most probably write their own because it is much easier for them to work without unnecessary noise.
 Nevertheless, we need to think about the small ones too.
 Two TSCs sound like having two silos that work separately, and it is not good for the start.
-Nobody says, though, that TSC can't organically grow into two separate groups in the future.
+Nobody says, though, that the TSC can't organically grow into two separate groups in the future.

 ### Value work more than money

 We want to have a TSC consisting of all the active committers in the project, not people who are there because their company is a sponsor of the project.
-You are TSC member because you work on the project, you code, write docs, maintain CI.
+You are a TSC member because you work on the project, you code, write docs, maintain CI.
 You work, and therefore, you are a part of the initiative.

 Why?
-Don't you like the money?
+Don't you like money?

 We like money, don't get us wrong here :smiley: Money helps the project a lot, we can sponsor many good things with the money we obtain from you.